Updated on July 5, 2022

-An escrow is a neutral place where the parties to a purchase and sale agreement and deposit documents, money and other miscellaneous items with a third party who only delivers them to the other party to the transaction upon the occurrence of certain conditions.
+The function of escrow is essentially to have a neutral place where the parties to a purchase and sale agreement deposit documents, money, and other miscellaneous items.
+This is done through a third party who only delivers the items to the other party to the transaction upon the occurrence of certain conditions.

-In California, the typical escrow involves the buyer’s deposit of the purchase money in exchange for the seller’s deposit of the deed for title to the property.
+In California, the typical function of escrow involves the property buyer’s deposit of the purchase money in exchange for the seller’s deposit of the deed for title to the property.
 Usually the delivery of these items are concurrent conditions of escrow.
-The idea being that neither party is compelled to perform until they have assurance that the other party is concurrently performing.
+The idea here being that neither party is compelled to perform until they have assurance that the other party is concurrently performing.

-At Schorr Law, our Los Angeles based real estate attorneys have extensive experience dealing with escrow both in smooth purchase and sale transactions as well as when times get rough and the parties submit conflicting escrow instructions (like cancellation instructions) to the escrow holder.
+At Schorr Law, our Los Angeles based real estate attorneys have extensive experience dealing with escrow both in smooth purchase and sale transactions, as well as when times get rough and the parties submit conflicting escrow instructions (like cancellation instructions) to the escrow holder.
 These situations typically arise when there is a dispute concerning the purchase and sale agreement.
-To inquire about a free consultation, contact us today at (310) 954-1877, or firstname.lastname@example.org.